spack/spack/lib/spack/docs/packaging_guide.rst

 Fetching from VCS Repositories
 --------------------------------------

-For some packages, source code is hosted in a Version Control System (VCS) repository rather than as a tarball.
-Packages can be set up to fetch from a repository instead of a tarball.
-Currently, Spack supports fetching with `Git <git-fetch_>`_, `Mercurial (hg)
+For some packages, source code is provided in a Version Control System (VCS) repository rather than in a tarball.
+Spack can fetch packages from VCS repositories.
+Currently, Spack supports fetching with `Git
-<hg-fetch_>`_, and `Subversion (SVN) <svn-fetch_>`_.
+<git-fetch_>`_, `Mercurial (hg) <hg-fetch_>`_, and `Subversion (SVN)
+<svn-fetch_>`_.

 To fetch a package from a source repository, you add a ``version()`` call to your package with parameters indicating the repository URL and any branch, tag, or revision to fetch.
-See below for the paramters you'll need for each VCS system.
+See below for the parameters you'll need for each VCS system.

 Repositories and versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The package author is responsible for coming up with a sensible name
-for each version.
-For example, if you're fetching from a tag like
+for each version to be fetched from a repository.
+For example, if
+you're fetching from a tag like ``v1.0``, you might call that ``1.0``.
-``v1.0``, you might call that ``1.0``.
-If you're fetching a nameless
+If you're fetching a nameless git commit or an older subversion
-git commit or an older subversion revision, you might give the commit
+revision, you might give the commit an intuitive name, like ``dev``
-an intuitive name, like ``dev`` for a development version, or
+for a development version, or ``some-fancy-new-feature`` if you want
-``some-fancy-new-feature`` if you want to be more specific.
+to be more specific.

 In general, it's recommended to fetch tags or particular
 commits/revisions, NOT branches or the repository mainline, as
 branches move forward over time and you aren't guaranteed to get the
 same thing every time you fetch a particular version.
 Life isn't
-simple, though, so this is not strictly enforced.
+always simple, though, so this is not strictly enforced.

 In some future release, Spack may support extrapolating repository
 versions as it does for tarball URLs, but currently this is not